-I got out and dried myself with the pink towel, stepped over the bucket of bath toys and bent to drink right from the faucet.
+I got out and dried myself with the pink towel, stepped over the bucket of bath toys and bent to drink from the faucet.
 I was terribly thirsty, but I knew better than to wallow myself with water, so I drank just enough.

 Then I dressed and went downstairs.

 I the kitchen I made an Alka-Seltzer in one of the little whiskey glasses that I kept from my bachelor days.
 I watched the little tablets dissolve for a while, waited until they were just gone.

 I picked it up and drank it down.

 My wife sat on the living room couch with my youngest daughter and our friend Dmitri.
 She turned to me, eyes swimming.
 She held out a bottle of Korbel.

 “We have champagne!” she said, waving the bottle and her glass, a wedding flute engraved with our initial.
-“Dmitri and I went to the Hartig and got some!
+“Dmitri and I went to the drugstore and got some!
 Sit down!”